GlennSandoval/react-boilerplate/README.md

 # React Boilerplate

+> [!NOTE]
+> This is quite out of date.
+There are more modern approaches with a better DX.

 Opinionated starting point for creating a React single page app.
 Designed to include useful and quality of life tools for faster development time.
 With some emphasis on making thing beginner friendly.

 ### Why not use Create React App?
 (CRA)